snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 When data are available, the likelihood function describes how well each parameter value is supported by the data.
-Bayes Theorem :cite:p:`Jaynes`, shown in :numref:`eq:BayesThm`, is used for inference: to derive the plausible parameter values, based on the prior probability density and the data :math:`\boldsymbol{d}`.
+Bayes Theorem :cite:p:`Jaynes`, shown in :math:numref:`eq:BayesThm`, is used for inference: to derive the plausible parameter values, based on the prior probability density and the data :math:`\boldsymbol{d}`.
 The result is the posterior probability density function of the parameters